 Having spent many years on my formal education, I was nearly considered a professional student by my family.
 As a professional, I believe continued learning and professional development are critical to professional awareness and growth.
 Every year, I learn something new, whether it be through formal training by taking classes, workshops or attending conferences, or through DIY training on my own.
 Some of my recent DIY and formal training is summarized here.

 3D Printing and Modeling: The art of 3D printing requires a lot of learning and patience.
-I’ve used MakerBot printers, MakerGear printer and also had models printed on medium fidelity 3D printers (Eden, ObjetPro) as well as working with a model shop for product-quality appearance models.
-I have used and learned a little bit of Rhino, but am currently learning and prefer AutoDesk’s Fusion 360.
+I’ve used MakerBot and MakerGear printers and also have had models printed on medium fidelity 3D printers (Eden, ObjetPro) as well as working with a model shop for product-quality appearance models.
+I purchased and assembled a Prusa i3 MK3 in August 2018 and am currently using it as my main 3D printer.
+In terms of 3D modeling software, I have used and learned a little bit of Rhino and Fusion 360, and am currently using SketchUp.

 Software / Hardware Development: New software and hardware tools are emerging at an ever rapid pace, and I believe it’s important to continue hands-on development for deeper understanding.
 Some services and SDK’s I have worked with include: api.ai (for creating a Voice UI) and Android Wear.
 On the hardware side, I have used numerous varieties of Arduino micro-controllers and test and use various sensors on an ongoing basis.